These are the best NTU halls for you

 The first halls built in NTU, Halls 1 and 2 are oldies but goodies.
 All rooms come with ensuite toilets, meaning you don’t have to stumble down the corridor if you have the runs in the middle of the night.
 And you won’t notice the lack of lifts, with Hall 1 having only three floors and Hall 2 just two.
 The layout of the halls facilitates interactions between hall residents and gives them a certain kampung spirit, note past and present residents.

-The halls’ canteens make great social spots as well, and boast some of NTU’s most well-known food stalls, such as the ones selling mala hotpot in Canteen 1, and ayam penyet and xiaolongbao in Canteen 2.
-The well-stocked Giant supermarket and 7-Eleven at Hall 2 make it a popular place to visit too.
-And if you and your roomie need a quick haircut to sharpen up for the block party, just nip down to the hair salon at this hall.
+The halls’ canteens make great social spots as well, and boast some of NTU’s most well-known food stalls.
+The well-stocked Prime supermarket and 7-Eleven at Hall 2 make it a popular place to visit too.

 BEST FOR NATURE LOVERS